strokorb/strokorb.github.io/_pages/teaching.md

 **Qualifications**

-- 2018 Fellow of the HEA (Advance HE, D2)
+- 2018 Fellow of the HEA ([Advance HE, D2](https://www.advance-he.ac.uk/fellowship/fellowship))
-- 2017 Baden-Wuerttemberg-Certificate (successful completion of a program in higher education pedagogy)
+- 2017 [Baden-Württemberg-Certificate](https://www.hdz-bawue.de/en/baden-wuerttemberg-certificate-for-teaching-and-learning-at-university-level/) (successful completion of a program in higher education pedagogy)

 **Nominated**

-- 2024 in Cardiff University’s Celebrating Excellence Awards (jointly with Ana Ros Camacho) for *Exceptional Enhancement of the Student Learning Experience*
+- 2024 for *Exceptional Enhancement of the Student Learning Experience* in Cardiff University’s Celebrating Excellence Awards (jointly with Ana Ros Camacho)
-- 2024 in Cardiff University’s Enriching Student Life Awards for *Most Impactful and Outstanding Use of Assessment as Learning*
+- 2024 for *Most Impactful and Outstanding Use of Assessment as Learning* in Cardiff University’s Enriching Student Life Awards

 **Teaching initiatives**